 Cervarix HPV Vaccine Description

-Cervarix is a non-infectious recombinant, AS04-adjuvanted vaccine, that contains recombinant L1 protein, the major antigenic protein of the capsid, of oncogenic HPV types 16 and 18.
+The Cervarix vaccine is a non-infectious recombinant, AS04-adjuvanted vaccine containing recombinant L1 protein, the major antigenic protein of the capsid oncogenic HPV types 16 and 18.

 Cervarix was shown to be 93 percent efficacious in the prevention of cervical pre-cancers (cervical intraepithelial neoplasia 2+/ CIN 2+ or adenocarcinoma in situ) associated with HPV 16 or 18, in women without evidence of current infection with, or prior exposure to, the same HPV type at the time of vaccination.